ipfs-cluster/ipfs-cluster-website/content/documentation/quickstart/_index.md

 # Test Cluster Quickstart

 This will help you setup a testing, local instance of IPFS Cluster using [Docker](https://docs.docker.com/install/) and [Docker Compose](https://docs.docker.com/compose/install/).
 The objective is that you get a quick preview of what is to run an IPFS Cluster and how you can interact with it.
-To sucessfully follow these instructions you need to be familiar with Docker and with running commands from the command line (including checking out a git-repository).
+To successfully follow these instructions you need to be familiar with Docker and with running commands from the command line (including checking out a git-repository).

 We will be starting a 3-peer cluster (along with IPFS daemons) using a docker compose template.
 Once the cluster is up and running, we will be interacting with one of the peers using `ipfs-cluster-ctl`.